James Duckworth (businessman, born 1840): Early life

 (The doffer's job was at the end of the spinning process, replacing bobbins which had filled with thread with empty ones).

 Fifty years later, he described his experiences to the House of Commons, when he spoke in favour of the Education of Children Bill, which raised the minimum working age to 12.
 In a speech which was widely circulated, he attributed his own good health and six-foot stature to the "survival of the fittest", noting:

 By the age of fourteen he was earning 15 shillings per week and was the main support of his family.
 At seventeen, he joined the Royal Marines, but served only for about eight months.
 In his teens he attended a night school, but irregularly, and did not study seriously until he was 20, when he began to attend evening classes and to study arithmetic, writing, grammar, composition and elocution.

 When the Lancashire Cotton Famine devastated the local economy in 1862, Duckworth had a wife and child to support.
 Having considered emigration to the United States, he escaped unemployment with a job in the warehouse of a wool merchant, and later described this as the turning point in his career.

 He later he became town missioner in Heywood, but his health collapsed and he had to relinquish the job.

-Business career

 He was advised that an active, outdoor life would restore his health, so on the suggestion of a friend he began selling tea.